brian-backend/dnsserver-test-python/README.md

 This project is for simulating DNS attacks.

+## Prerequests

+In order to use those codes, some python packages should be installed.

+`pip install dnslib scapy`

 ## Too Many Requests

 We try to request DNS resolve with already registered domains/records.